threefoldfoundation/threefold_data/content/blog/what_is_peer_to_peer/what_is_peer_to_peer.md

 category: [farming, cloud, digitaltwin]
 image: ./peer_to_peer.png
 image_caption: peer to peer
-excerpt: P2P systems are network, not linear or pyramidal hierarchies (though they may share some elements).
-They are distributed, though they may have elements of centralization and decentralization.
-And intelligence is not located at any center, but everywhere within the system.
+excerpt: P2P systems are network, not linear or pyramidal hierarchies (though they may share some elements)..
 authors: [sacha_obeegadoo]
 created: 2020-12-15
 ---